K-orbit closures and Barbasch-Evens-Magyar varieties: Introduction

 Similar constructions have been used subsequently in, e.g., \begin{enumerate} \item[(I)] P.~Polo's proof that every polynomial $f\in 1+q{\mathbb Z}_{\geq 0}[q]$ is a Kazhdan-Lusztig polynomial (in type $A$) \cite{Polo}; \item[(II)] A.~Cortez's proof of the singular locus theorem for Schubert varieties in type $A$ \cite{Cortez} (cf.~\cite{Manivelsing, BilleyWarrington, Kassel}); \item[(III)] N.~Perrin's extension of Zelevinsky's resolution to minuscule Schubert varieties \cite{Perrin1} (one application is \cite{Perrin2}); \item[(IV)] A.~Woo's classification of ``short'' Kazhdan-Lusztig polynomials \cite{Wooshort}; \item[(V)] the definition of the \emph{brick variety}, which provides resolutions of singularities of Richardson varieties \cite{Escobar}; and \item[(VI)] the connection \cite{EPTY-16+} of Magyar's definition to S.~Elnitsky's rhombic tilings \cite{Elnitsky}. \end{enumerate}

 We are interested in the parallel story where orbit closures for symmetric subgroups replace Schubert varieties.
-A {\bf symmetric subgroup} ${\sf K}$ of ${\sf G}$ is a group comprised of the fixed points ${\sf G}^\theta$ of a holomorphic involution $\theta$ of ${\sf G}$.
+A {\bf symmetric subgroup} ${\sf K}$ of ${\sf G}$ is a group comprised of the fixed points ${\sf G}^\theta$ of an involution $\theta$ of ${\sf G}$.
 Like ${\sf B}$, ${\sf K}$ is {\bf spherical}, meaning that it has finitely many orbits ${\mathcal O}$ under the left action on $X$.
 The study of the singularities of a ${\sf K}$-orbit closure $Y={\overline{\mathcal O}}$ is relevant to the theory of Kazhdan-Lusztig-Vogan polynomials and Harish-Chandra modules for a certain real Lie group ${\sf G}_{\R}$.
 This may be compared with the connection of Schubert varieties to Kazhdan-Lusztig polynomials and the representation theory of complex semisimple Lie algebras.

-In 1994, D.~Barbasch-S.~Evens \cite{Barbasch-Evens-94} constructed a smooth variety, using a quotient description that extends the one for Bott-Samelsons from \cite{Hansen, Demazure}.
-This variety comes equipped with a natural map to a particular $\sf K$-orbit closure; in certain situations, this map provides a resolution of singularities of the orbit closure in question.
+In 1994, D.~Barbasch-S.~Evens \cite{Barbasch-Evens-94} constructed a smooth variety, using a quotient description that extends the one for Bott-Samelsons from \cite{Demazure,Hansen}.
+This variety comes equipped with a natural map to a particular ${\sf K}^0$-orbit closure, where ${\sf K}^0$ is the connected component of $1$.
+In certain situations, this map provides a resolution of singularities of the orbit closure in question.

 This paper introduces and initiates our study of the \emph{Barbasch-Evens-Magyar variety} (BEM variety).
-Just as \cite{Magyar} describes, \emph{via} a fiber product, a variety that is equivariantly isomorphic to a Bott-Samelson variety, the BEM variety reconstructs the manifold of \cite{Barbasch-Evens-94} (Theorem~\ref{thm:main}(I)).
+Just as P.~Magyar \cite{Magyar} describes, \emph{via} a fiber product, a variety that is equivariantly isomorphic to a Bott-Samelson variety, the BEM variety reconstructs the manifold of \cite{Barbasch-Evens-94} (Theorem~\ref{thm:main}(I)).